gitcompu/pcbwork/PHH_IOExpander.md

   - Header GAH has series resistors (alongwith a series LEDs) when connecting port A , so bit safe to put as output with external circuits (though don't test limits).

+## I2C address
+There are 3 pins viz A0,A1,A2 using which you can use 8 different I2C addres son which the 23017 can be addresses.
+When all 3 pins are pulled low , the address is 0x20.
+With A0 pulled high , address is 0x21 .
+On the board all the 3 pins have been pulled high by a pull up resistors hence the I2C address of 23017 will be 0x27.
+But there are 3 jumpers viz GNDA0, GNDA1 and GNDA2 using which you can selectively pull these 3 pins down to configure the I2C address of 23017.

+## Interrupts
+When 23017 ports are set as INPUT you can configure them to generate interrupts on any logic status changes on any of the port pins.
+These pins on the board are left disconneted by default but can be routed to the 3V/5V-I2C connector via jumpers INTA and INTB.